How it all started

 Who?
 When?
 How?

-You will also be able to follow our everyday happenings through out the weeks and months of the year.
-We will tell you about our dogs and also give you a chance to get to know us volunteers a little bit closer.
+We will tell you about our dogs, and also give you a chance to get to know us volunteers.

-If you haven't yet visited the island of Skiathos, our shelter is located along the winding roads in the mountains.
+If you haven't yet visited the island of Skiathos, our shelter is located up the winding mountian roads, towards Kounistra Monastery, it is tucked in and protected by majestic pine trees, and breathtaking views of the Aegean Sea .

-Tucked in and protected by majestic pine trees, and breathtaking views of the Mediterranean.
 And this is where our story will take place.

 Helen then came back in 1980 and settled on the island permanently.
 Helen had given up her job and apartment in London, she found love and got married on the island and had two children.
-For the next ten years life was busy with raising two young children.
+For the next ten years her life was busy raising two young children.

 Helen also had a fair amount of stray dogs and cats showing up at her gate, hungry and looking for food.
 At some points she had almost 40 animals plus her own pets that she cared for.
 This is where Helen's story starts.